 Pacquiao promoter Bob Arum said this week that his fighter has agreed to all terms dictated by the Mayweather camp and that all that stood in the way of the bout was the approval of Mayweather himself.
-But Espinoza said there were still some issues to discuss, though progress has been made.
+But Espinoza said there were still some issues to discuss.

 “We’re making meaningful progress but if we were running a race we would still have a ways to go,” he said.
 “Everyone is trying to get to the finish line as soon as possible.”

 Espinoza, Showtime’s executive vice president for sports, confirmed there have been parallel talks between Showtime and HBO over how the fight would be televised, and that those talks were ongoing.
-Pacquiao is an HBO fighter, while Mayweather would be fighting for the fifth time in a six-fight deal with Showtime.
+Pacquiao is aligned with HBO, while Mayweather would be fighting for the fifth time in a six-fight deal with Showtime.

 The two deals are intertwined, he said, but declined to talk about the details of either negotiation.

 “We all mutually agreed we’re not going to negotiate in the press,” Espinoza said.
 “There’s been some misinformation out there and in general all sides realize that the less said publicly the better.”

 Arum said earlier that Pacquiao agreed to everything from the purse split (reportedly 60-40 in Mayweather’s favor) to the gloves to who goes in the ring first in the welterweight title fight.
 His comments were seen as an effort to turn up the heat on Mayweather, who hasn’t spoken publicly about Pacquiao since declaring on Showtime last month that he wanted to fight him on May 2.